micfong-z/OptiWay/TECHNICAL_NOTES.md

       - note that $c_i$ is not updated here for efficiency, as a minor change in $c_i$ has minor changes to $\sum r_\text{perf}$
 3. **For each batch_size iterations**, we recalculated $c_i$ at each edge, and deduce a new $\sum r_\text{perf}$.
 If the new $\sum r_\text{perf}$ is greater than that of the last batch, we update the paths.

 The full implementation is studed in `multi_agent_path_finding/multi-objective-agent.cpp`.
 Pratically, we set the number of iterations to a very large number to let user stops it manually.
-Several arguments are included to run the script, as listed below:

-1. `-f`: the file path to the file storing student's paths at each period, and the current iteration count.
-2. `-b`: batch size, the amount of iterations before recalculating the congestion and $\sum r_\text{perf}$.
-3. `-d`: the day to run the algorithm for.
-4. `-s`: the number of iterations to run before dumping the current paths into the JSON file as given in `-f`.